ccarabine/junior-dev-talent/README.md

 ### **Typography**

 The following font Roboto have been selected to ensure the text is easy to read, add value to the text, and invoke user to perceive a positive emotion from the text.
 The fonts chosen are generic and therefore should appeal to any demographic/user.
-It is rated as Google's best font.
+It is rated as Google's best font.I chose font Lato as a fallback

 ![screenshot of google fonts](readme/images/surface/roboto_font.png)